 1. Cassis, France

-Here you’ll find the perfect mix of French countryside charm, stunning deep blue Calanques (natural coves for kayaking, swimming and hiking too) and seaside French cuisine with plenty of local markets to stroll around.
+Here you’ll find the perfect mix of French countryside charm, stunning deep blue Calanques (natural coves for kayaking, swimming and hiking too) and French seaside cuisine with plenty of local markets to stroll around.

 - Must do: Stroll the cobbled streets and pick up a baguette for picnic lunch.
 Then, hire a kayak to paddle your way to the jaw-dropping Calanques for a dip.
-Round out the day with a stroll along the coastline to gawp at the Chateau Cassis that sits atop the port village, before enjoying the sunset with a fresh glass of local Rose in hand.
+Round out the day with a stroll along the coastline to gawp at the Chateau Cassis that sits atop the port village, before enjoying the sunset with a glass of local rosé in hand.

 I love that Cassis brings together the very best of Provence, all bundled up in a stunning pastel-coloured package.
 If you could only visit one town in the region, Cassis would be a pretty safe bet.
 Its hilltop château and ancient vineyards rival those of the Luberon, the Mediterranean Sea looks magical against the chalky white coastline, and the bustling quai is an ideal place to pause for pastis and a spot of people watching.
 It’s also the perfect starting point for a hike or tour in the phenomenal Calanques National Park.
 If you’re tempted to visit Cassis, plan your visit on a Wednesday or Friday to stock up on fresh and artisanal flavours at the bi-weekly Provençal farmers market. – Nadine, Le Long Weekend

 A small wine village just outside the Austrian capital of Vienna, Spitz has the rolling vineyard terraces and architecture that transports you to another time and place.